Portable-Network-Archive/Portable-Network-Archive-Specification/file_structure/index.md

 ### 3.6.
 Chunk naming conventions

 Chunk type codes are assigned so that a decoder can determine some properties of a chunk even when it does not recognize the type code.
-These rules are intended to allow safe, flexible extension of the PNA format, by allowing a decoder to decide what to do when it encounters an unknown chunk.
+These rules are intended to allow safe, flexible extension of PNA format, by allowing a decoder to decide what to do when it encounters an unknown chunk.
 The naming rules are not normally of interest when the decoder does recognize the chunk's type.

 Four bits of the type code, namely bit 5 (value 32) of each byte, are used to convey chunk properties.
 This choice means that a human can read off the assigned properties according to whether each letter of the type code is uppercase (bit 5 is 0) or lowercase (bit 5 is 1).
 However, decoders should test the properties of an unknown chunk by numerically testing the specified bits; testing whether a character is uppercase or lowercase is inefficient, and even incorrect if a locale-specific case definition is used.